ray-project/ray/doc/source/serve/performance.md

 Support for HTTP streaming responses is experimental.
 To enable this feature, set `RAY_SERVE_ENABLE_EXPERIMENTAL_STREAMING=1` on the cluster before starting Ray.
 If you encounter any issues, [file an issue on GitHub](https://github.com/ray-project/ray/issues/new/choose).
 ```

-You can stream the outputs from your batched requests with an async generator.
-Let's convert this `StreamingResponder` class to accept a batch.
+Use an async generator to stream the outputs from your batched requests.
+Let's convert the `StreamingResponder` class to accept a batch.

 ```{literalinclude} doc_code/batching_guide.py
 ---